tetris245/tetris245/README.md

 Changes for future version 1.3

+* New command: bg2 to use the hidden Platform backgrounds.
+Must be followed by a number between 1 and 44. /bg2 0 will give the list of the concerned backgrounds.
 * New command: friendlist to have access to friendlist inside a chat room, with clickable links to other rooms during 15 seconds.
 * New command: ggts to enter ggts training in asylum at some level for a specified time.
 More than 180 minutes is possible.
 The level must be between 1 and 6.
 * New command: name to change the name of your character.
 Normal characters (also from non-English alphabets), numbers and spaces are accepted.